NOAA-EDAB/buoydata/README.md

 [rnoaa](https://github.com/ropensci/rnoaa)) only one years worth of data can be downloaded at any time from a single buoy.

-`buoydata` downloads multiple years and stitches all years data together in a single data frame.
+`buoydata` downloads all of the buoys data from ERDDAP.
 In addition the lazily loaded station description data provided with the package combines many more attributes (than [rnoaa](https://github.com/ropensci/rnoaa)) by which to filter.

 *Date of most recent data pull: 2022-06-17*